-As noted above, Bonneville receives a credit under Section 4(h)(10)(C) of the Northwest Power Act as reimbursement for the non-power share of Bonneville's fish and wildlife expenditures that the Bonneville administrator allocates among the various hydroelectric projects of the Federal Columbia River Power System.
-Foregone revenue is not factored into that 4(h)(10) (C) credit.
+As noted above, Bonneville receives a credit under Section 4(h)(10)(C) of the Northwest Power Act as reimbursement for the non-power share of fish and wildlife costs that the Bonneville administrator allocates among the various hydroelectric projects of the Federal Columbia River Power System.
+Rather than charge each federal agency for its share, Bonneville pays those costs in full annually, including a portion of the power purchases.
+Other costs are not factored into that 4(h) (10)(C) credit, such as forgone revenue, interest on Treasury borrowing, amortization and depreciation of capital projects, reimbursable expenditures, and the Council budget.
 Non-power purposes such as irrigation, navigation, and flood control are a weighted, systemwide average of 22.3 percent of the authorized purposes of the federal dams.
 The annual credit to Bonneville is based on this percentage and is applied against Bonneville's Treasury payment at the end of the year.